-This explains the autumn agitation (a time of fasting a reflection i.e Ramadan and Jewish high holidays which require repentance) The creepy feelings of Halloween and Day of the Dead, The autumn feast as the body takes on more and more energy from the sun, the frenzy of the holiday build up, then a brief moment of calm as we round the bend (christmas, new years, etc) followed a quick change of direction and a fall off into depression, weight gain, seasonal affected disorder.
-The balance returns around early spring, (although this recovery is itself augmented by the natural human hormonal mating cycles of springtime).
-Lastly are the torpor of the dog days which I guess are not caused by summer heat but the maximal distance and minimal orbital velocity of the earth in July and August
+This also explains the autumn agitation, which is a time of fasting and reflection, such as Ramadan and Jewish high holidays that require repentance.
+The creepy feelings of Halloween and Day of the Dead, the autumn feast as the body takes on more and more energy from the sun, the frenzy of the holiday build-up, then a brief moment of calm as we round the bend (Christmas, New Year’s, etc.) followed by a quick change of direction and a fall off into depression, weight gain, and seasonal affected disorder.
+The balance returns around early spring, although this recovery is itself augmented by the natural human hormonal mating cycles of springtime.
+Lastly, there are the torpor of the dog days which are not caused by summer heat but the maximal distance and minimal orbital velocity of the Earth in July and August.

 In summary, the traditional winter holidays, astrology, and the calendar all memorialize the seasonal feelings, not the relative position of the sun to the horizon.
 The ancients’ understanding of celestial dynamics through yoga, ritual, and self-study has given us a deeper appreciation of our place in the universe and the beauty of the cycles that govern it.